silvabalaz/PythonDevelopmentTest/README.md

 Extension #1: sort output entries by the ID number

 Extension #2: input data is too big to fit into main memory.

+###Task #2

+Input data is a text containing three sorts of braces “()”, “{}”, “[]”.
+Write a program that will determine if braces in text are balanced.

+Example input:

+Python {is an easy to [learn]}, (powerful programming language.
+It) has efficient high­level [(data structures) and a simple but effective approach to object­oriented programming].
+Python’s elegant syntax and dynamic typing, together with its {interpreted nature, make it an ideal language (for) scripting and rapid} application development in many areas on most platforms.

+Example output:

+Braces are balanced.